mehdihaddoud/ELE4205-FALL2020-Final-Project/README.md

 # Project description

 This is a TCP-IP application where an Odroid-c2 acts as a server that connects with a client (Virtual Machine under Linux Ubuntu).
-A camera and a button are connected to the Odroid-c2.
+A camera and a button are connected to the Odroid-c2. <br/>
-Each 30 ms, the server sends 3 types of flags :
+Each 30 ms, the server could send 3 types of flags depending on the environment in which the Odroid-c2 is :
 - READY : ambient light is sufficiently bright, the server sends an image.
 - IDOWN : ambient light is too low, the server does not send anything.
 - PUSHB : ambient light is sufficiently bright AND the button is pushed, the server sends an image.